ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

 required to meet this objective.
 An example policy might be the
 following:

 - Initial certification would require correctly answering, for example, 40 of 50 questions in an exam, *open-book* to encourage review of any material about which the applicant may be uncertain.
 There might be a one-week time limit for completion.

 - A failed exam may be taken over until successful, with a minimum 24-hour waiting period to encourage review of training materials.
   Multiple versions of the certification exam may be prepared and used to allow for repeat testing, discourage *teaching the test* and better ensure a fair assessment of knowledge.

 - Classes and presentations may precede the online exam, however, a candidate also may learn through alternative means more accommodating for a working adult, such as articles, books and online courses.

 - Upon successful completion, certification status would be recorded into the database, accessible online.
 The applicant would be notified by e-mail and a PDF certificate generated for optional download.

 These example policies may be modified as experience is accumulated.

-## Maintaining certification
+## <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.2</span>&nbsp;&nbsp;Maintaining certification

 An example policy for maintaining certification might be the following: